ADVISORY EU-SUMMIT/MICHEL-VONDERLEYEN

-BRUSSELS - EU Commission President Ursula von der Leyen and EU Council President Charles Michel hold a news conference on the second day of a EU leaders summit on further coordination on COVID-19, climate change, trade, security and external relations.
+BRUSSELS - EU Commission President Ursula von der Leyen and EU Council President Charles Michel hold a news conference following the first day of an EU leaders meeting

 Restrictions: